cssmillie/StrainFinder/README.md

 ## Parallelization
 Strain Finder uses the --log file to support parallelization.
 By reading and writing to this file, multiple processes can communicate the results of their optimizations with each other.
 It is much faster to read this file than it is to load an EM object, only to discover it has already been optimized.

-A few options can assist with parallelization.
-The --max\_reps option specify the minimum and maximum numbers of initial conditions to explore.
-After an EM object has exceeded --max\_reps, it will no longer perform additional searches.
 The --max\_time option interrupts a search if it has hit the time limit and saves the results before exiting.
 This is useful if your cluster imposes time limits on submitted jobs.

 ## Output files
 • EM file (--em_out)